Archy-Official/Welcomer-bot/README.md

 Already verified when Discord accepted the Interactions Endpoint URL in Step 3.
 No extra check needed.

 **Test the Discloud Bot:**
-In the Discloud logs, confirm `[System Ready] Monitoring N guild(s).`
+In the Discloud logs, confirm `[gateway] Watching N guild(s).`

 **Test a slash command:**
-Run `/preview type:welcome` in a Discord server the bot is in.
+Run `/preview welcome` in a Discord server the bot is in.
 You should receive an ephemeral reply with a preview card within a few seconds.
 If the deferred message never resolves, check the HF Space logs for errors.

 **Test a real join/leave:**
 Have a user join the server.
-Check HF Space logs for `[Member Event]` entries confirming the event arrived and the card was sent.
+Check HF Space logs for `[events]` entries confirming the event arrived and the card was sent.

 ---